fandhikazhr/windowsBATFiles/README.md

 # Play On CMD
 <p>How to use :</p>

-1. First install mpv player on your windows operating system.
+1. First install [MPV](https://mpv.io/installation/) on your windows operating system.
 2. Add mpv installation folder to PATH.
 3. Install youtube-dl, with command `pip install youtube-dl`
 4. So you can run playOnCMD.bat file.